 Notice that, surprisingly, the plot3d command did not interpret f as a list of three separate real valued functions of two variables and draw three simultaneous graphs.
 (Recall how the plot command interpreted a similar f earlier in this section.)
-This brings up the question of how does one graph a list of three separate real valued functions of two variables? [>
+This brings up the question of how does one graph a list of three separate real valued functions of two variables?
+(See the next worksheet on graphing functions.)